MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

    Editing JavaScript in the **Editor** pane
 :::image-end:::

+### Pretty-print to reformat a file

 To use pretty-print to reformat a file to make it readable, click the braces button (**{}**) at the bottom of the Editor pane.
-For more information, navigate to [Make a minified file readable](../javascript/reference.md#make-a-minified-file-readable).
+For more information, navigate to [Make a minified file readable](../javascript/reference.md#reformat-a-file-with-pretty-print).

+### Apply or save changes

 For JavaScript changes to take effect, select `Control`+`S` \(Windows, Linux\) or `Command`+`S` \(macOS\).
 DevTools does not re-run a script, so the only JavaScript changes that take effect are those that you make inside of functions.
 For example, in the following figure, notice how `console.log('A')` does not run, whereas `console.log('B')` does.
 If DevTools re-runs the entire script after making the change, <!-- why/when would DevTools re-run the entire script?  above says "DevTools does not re-run a script" --> then the text `A` is logged to the **Console**.